 We have received many awards.
 We were the only semiconductor company to receive a AAA rating in eco-efficiency from Innovest Strategic Value Advisors and were recipients of both the EPA Climate Protection Award in 1999 and the Akira Inoue Award for Outstanding Achievement in Environmental, Health and Safety in the Semiconductor Industry in December 2000.
 In recent years, our regional subsidiaries have also received several prestigious awards: the prestigious Malcolm Baldrige National Quality Award in the U.S., the Singapore Quality Award, the Moroccan National Quality Award, the EPA Climate Protection Award (U.S.), the Malaysian Prime Minister Quality Award and the Malta Quality Award.
-In 1997, we received the European Quality Award for Business Excellence in the category of large businesses awarded by the European Foundation for Quality Management.
-These awards illustrate the success of our unified Total Quality and Environmental Management philosophy on four continents.
-Total Quality and Environmental Management or "TQEM" defines a common set of objectives and performance measurements for employees in all geographic regions, at every stage of product design, development and production for all product lines.
-See "-Strategy" and "-Description of Property-Manufacturing."
+In 1997, we received the European Quality Award for Business Excellence in the category of large businesses awarded by the European Foundation for Quality and Environmental Management or "TQEM" defines a common set of objectives and performance measurements for employees in all geographic regions, at every stage of product design, development and production for all product lines.
+See "--Strategy" and "--Description of Property--Manufacturing."